A Cold or the Flu? (Infographic)

 - Rare to mild fatigue and weakness

-- Stuffy or runny nose, sneezing and sore throat common
+- Stuffy or a runny nose, sneezing and sore throat common

 - Hacking cough, typically responds to cough medications

 - Infectious period: varies, usually 4-7 days after your symptoms initially begin

 The good news?
 As long as your symptoms stay mild and don't worsen, you should be able to kick a cold by taking care of yourself - extra sleep, lots of fluids and possibly staying home from work.